 - Before taking this procedure, complete all the settings of the cluster application first on the userApplication Configuration Wizard. - Use the wgcnfclient command to check the RMS Configuration name specified by -n option when executing the hvw command.
 For details on how to use the wgcnfclient command, see "6.7.6 Changing the RMS Configuration Name" in "PRIMECLUSTER Installation and Administration Guide (Oracle Solaris)." - On Solaris, make sure to execute the hvw command with -xj option.

-5.14.1 Setting PreCheckScript in cluster application
+5.14.1 Setting scripts in cluster application

-See the procedure below to set the PreCheckScript in the cluster application.
+See the procedure below to set the scripts in the cluster application.
+The settable scripts are as follows.